 Delaying spring planting to maximize CC biomass will almost always result in a loss of cash crop yield (Bollero and Bullock 1994; Baum et al. 2019).
 In maize, terminating a rye CC at least a week before planting is crucial to preventing yield drag (Gailans et al. 2019).
 In soybean, however, allowing the CC to continue growing even after soybean planting has shown no significant effect on yields and has anecdotally improved weed control (cite PFI report).
-Unfortunately in some conservation districts producers are required to terminate CCs within a pre-defined window before cash crop planting to remain eligible for subsidized crop insurance (CITE), which limits use of delayed termination as a method to increase weed suppression services of CCs.
+Unfortunately, producers in some conservation districts are required to terminate CCs within a pre-defined window before cash crop planting to remain eligible for subsidized crop insurance (CITE), which limits use of delayed termination as a method to increase weed suppression services of CCs.

-Fertilization of CCs is also another tactic that may increase CC biomass, but would result in an additional cost to producers and may negate nutrient pollution mitigation services.
-Early fall planting may therefore be the best tactic for increasing weed suppression provided by CCs.
-Other ecosystem services of CCs are strongly related to CC biomass, including reduced nitrate leaching and erosion control, meaning increasing CC biomass may represent a multiple-win situation for environmental service.
+Fertilization of CCs is also another tactic that may increase CC biomass (CITE), but would result in an additional cost to producers and may negate nutrient pollution mitigation services.
+Early fall planting may therefore be the best tactic for increasing weed suppression provided by CCs, although this is not always feasible because standing crops often preclude the establishment of cover crops well into mid to late October.
+While aerial seeding and similar strategies can be used to establish cover crops into standing maize or soybeans, these methods are often unreliable (CITE).
+Further, it should be noted simulation in this study was performed assuming direct seeding with appropriate seed-to-soil contact so that germination occurs uniformly within a few days after planting (see supplementary information S2).
+Therefore, our results should not be extrapolated to estimate biomass levels using other planting methods.
+Other ecosystem services of CCs are strongly related to CC biomass, including reduced nitrate leaching and erosion control, meaning increasing CC biomass may represent a multiple-win situation for environmental services.
 Research supporting CC planting equipment, breeding, and other agronomic innovations will be needed to optimize CC services such as weed control.

 3.3.3 Tillage and termination method